RUB-InfSec/lightclients24/readme.md

     docker build -t lightclientplots .
     docker run -it -v .:/data lightclientplots

+**Note:** The PoPoS baseline is highly sensitive to network conditions.
+If the benchmarks were performed on the same machine, the measured "network latency" in these experiments will be close to 0--there is not WAN communication after all.
+Hence, if the benchmarks are performed on the same machine instead of a WAN, the performance of PoPoS is hardly representative of its real-world behavior.
+See our paper for details.

 ### Troubleshooting
 - If the installation instructions provided here do not work on a given system (eg, on Windows), please also refer to the official documentation of the dependencies ([Docker](https://docs.docker.com/desktop/install/windows-install/), [Go](https://go.dev/doc/install), [Node.js](https://nodejs.org/en/download/package-manager), [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), [yarn 1.22](https://classic.yarnpkg.com/lang/en/docs/install/)).